 Green Iguana Exhibit – The San Ignacio Resort Hotel runs a conservation program for the Green Iguana with the aim of creating awareness and educating visitors and locals about these colorful creatures.

-Xunantunich – Otherwise known as the “the Maiden of the Rock,” Xunantunich is must-see Mayan ruin site.
+Xunantunich – Otherwise known as the “the Maiden of the Rock,” Xunantunich is a must-see Mayan ruin site.
 Climb the El Castillo pyramid ruin for a fantastic view of the entire site and the Mopan and Macal rivers.